DaanDeMeyer/reproc/README.md

 ### Git submodule/vendor

-If you can't use CMake 3.11 or higher, you can add reproc as a git submodule
+If you're using a CMake version older than 3.11, you can add reproc as a git submodule instead:
-instead:

 ```bash
 # In your application source directory